What is Data Lineage?

 Informing IT Optimization

-What is Data Lineage in ETL?
+What is Data Lineage in Data Integration?

 Data lineage creates a detailed map of how data moves from source to target database in a system.
 It shows the extraction from source systems, the transformations for business needs, and the loading into a database for analysis.
 It helps organizations maintain data quality, understand the impact of changes, ensure regulatory compliance, and resolve data pipeline problems.